The Ultimate New Year’s Eve Guide

 But beware, pickpockets will be enjoying their busiest night of the year.
 And you may well find drunks letting off fireworks of their own, closely chased by police.
 Stay safe out there and be discreet if you’re drinking alcohol in the streets – it’s technically illegal.

 Set sail, avoid the crowded streets and get the best view for the midnight fireworks.
 Several companies offer boat packages for the big night, most including dinner, drinks and some form of entertainment.
 Book early though, as many sell out.

 Parties and clubbing

-If that’s your thing, rest assured you’ll have plenty of options to choose from, with pretty much all the big clubs and bars laying on parties for the evening.
+If that’s your thing, rest assured you’ll have plenty of options to choose from.
+All the big clubs and bars are laying on parties for the evening.
 Places worth checking out include, Cargo Gallery, Chapeau Rouge, ROXY and KU Bar.